shayansss/hml/README.md

-# HML: Hybrid Machine Learning
+# Hybrid machine learning for multi-fidelity surrogates of soft tissue biomechanics
-This repository contains the research code of our "HML" method, recently *accepted* for publication, entitled "[Multi-fidelity surrogate modeling through hybrid machine learning for biomechanical and finite element analysis of soft tissues](https://shayansss.github.io/files/2022_06.pdf)".
+This repository contains the research code of our publication, entitled "[Multi-fidelity surrogate modeling through hybrid machine learning for biomechanical and finite element analysis of soft tissues](https://shayansss.github.io/files/2022_06.pdf)".

 Surrogates are typically used to speed up numerical simulations, based on the generated numerical results gathered inside some datasets by an expensive numerical solver to then train a machine learning model that can be used instead of the slow numerical model.
-Our HML algorithm utilized a similar method; However, it firstly has a reduced-order (but fast enough) numerical submodel that can give a rough estimate of the results, and secondly a machine learning submodel within this hybrid implementation improves the accuracy of the low-fidelity results to the level of the high-fidelity results.
+Our hybrid machine learning (HML) algorithm utilized a similar method; However, it firstly has a reduced-order (but fast enough) numerical submodel that can give a rough estimate of the results, and secondly a machine learning submodel within this hybrid implementation improves the accuracy of the low-fidelity results to the level of the high-fidelity results.
 The main benefits of it, which is potentially applicable in many of the soft tissues' finite element simulations, are its non-destructive and efficient implementation (since it does not complicate learning and can work with limited data of multi-physics problems).
 Here, we performed some empirical tests, as elaborated in the paper.

 ## Citation
 If this research data is useful for your work, kindly please consider citing our work ([DOI](https://doi.org/10.1016/j.compbiomed.2022.105699) | [PDF](https://shayansss.github.io/files/2022_06.pdf)):

 ```
-@article{sajjadinia2022a,
+@article{sajjadinia2022,
 title = {Multi-fidelity surrogate modeling through hybrid machine learning for biomechanical and finite element analysis of soft tissues},
-    author = {Seyed Shayan Sajjadinia and Bruno Carpentieri and Duraisamy Shriram and Gerhard A. Holzapfel},
 journal = {Computers in Biology and Medicine},
+volume = {148},
 pages = {105699},
 year = {2022},
 issn = {0010-4825},
 doi = {10.1016/j.compbiomed.2022.105699},
+author = {Seyed Shayan Sajjadinia and Bruno Carpentieri and Duraisamy Shriram and Gerhard A. Holzapfel},
 }
 ```